 While the demon kid went back to Hell, the words he had written remained on the wall.
 Not many people were able to understand the meaning behind those words but some people were lucky enough, or maybe stupid enough, to venture into details.

 He rubbed his chin and thought deeply about that sentence.
-It sounded stupid at first but he was sure there was something more to it.
-The letters were written by shaking hands from what he could remark.
-It was probably an old person or maybe a kid.
+It sounded stupid at first but he was sure there was something more to it, an answer that had to clarify everything.
+The letters were written by shaking hands from what he could remark, probably in a rush.